ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ### Gamla stan

 Gamla stan is an old town in Stockholm.
 In this town, you can find a lot of souvenir shops and restaurants.
-It is famous to many tourists.
+It is a popular destination among tourists.

 ![](/images/eurotrip-thumb/eurotrip-19.jpg)